mshubat/galaxy_data_mines/README.md

 The workflow looks like:
 1. Data
-   1. via local data *or*
-   1. via online search
+   * provided locally *or* via online search
-1. Compute
+2. Compute
-   1. matches object in dataset by coordinates
+   * match objects in each dataset by coordinates *or* region
-   1. compares objects classes between NED & SIMBAD
+   * compare objects classes between NED & SIMBAD
-1. Display
+3. Display
-   1. via exported table *or*
-   1. via graphical display
+   * output is provided in several ways:
+      * as tabular data
+      * as plots
+      * as a "match summary" giving the basic statistics of the matches

 More project details will be added here soon.
 For now, you can read the initial project proposal below to get a sense of the impetus behind this tool.

 ## Project Plan